Squatters Rights In New Jersey hero New Jersey

 Tenant rights can overlap with squatter cases, especially with past leases or informal deals:

-- Review Agreements: Check any lease agreements to see if the person was ever a legal tenant.
+• Review Agreements: Check lease agreements to see if the person was a legal tenant.

-- Try Mediation: If possible, mediation can resolve disputes without long legal battles.
+• Try Mediation: Mediation can resolve disputes without long legal battles.

 What Obligations Do Landlords Have Under State Law?